-The town itself is pleasant and relaxed and makes a good base for visiting central Tuscany.
+The town itself is pleasant and relaxed and makes a good base for visiting central and northern Tuscany.
 A historic funicular railway takes visitors up the hill to the old town of Montecatini Alto.

 Here are my suggestions for places to go in Tuscany away from the tourist crowds but that still have interesting sights.